ahmadrosid/learn-cloud-function/README.md

 Google Cloud Functions is a lightweight compute solution for developers to create single-purpose, stand-alone functions that respond to Cloud events without the need to manage a server or runtime environment.

+## System Requirement
+- Python (Supported versions are 3.5 or higher, and 2.7.9 or higher)

 ## Installation
 Google cloud cli :
 ```bash